10 Questions to Ask Law School Admissions

 - Admissions, Law School

 So how to know if you have a chance at Harvard or Yale?
 Go by the numbers.
-The same logic that goes into choosing undergraduate choices applies to law school.
+The same logic that goes into choosing undergraduate schools applies to law school.
 If your LSAT and GPA are somewhere between the 25th and 75th quartiles, you’ve at least got a decent shot.
-Below the 25th percentile is a reach, but if it’s a school that interests you it may be worth taking a flyer on it and seeing what happens.
+Below the 25th percentile is a reach, but if it’s a school with a law degree program that interests you it may be worth taking a chance on it and seeing what happens.
 Just know the odds are against you in that situation.
 And if you’re a splitter (high GPA, low LSAT) or reverse splitter (high LSAT, low GPA), you still may have a shot, depending on the school.
-You can input your numbers into our law school predictor (well, we call it a Law School Compass) to see your chances of admission to any law school in the country when you make a Blueprint account.
+You can input your numbers into our law school predictor (well, we call it a Law School Compass) to see your chances of admission to any law school in the United States when you make a Blueprint account.

-Lastly, if you’re determined to go to law school next year, then have at least one or two safety schools where your scores are comfortably at the 75th percentile or better for their admissions.
-There are other factors that go into admissions (life story/experience, race/ethnicity, veteran status, undergrad major, etc.) so any specific individual’s chances are highly variable, but LSAT followed by GPA are by far the two biggest contributors, on average.
+Last, if you’re determined to go to law school next year, then have at least one or two safety schools where your scores are comfortably at the 75th percentile or better for their admissions.
+There are other factors that go into admissions (life story/experience, race/ethnicity, veteran status, undergrad major, etc.), so any specific individual’s chances are highly variable, but LSAT score followed by GPA are by far the two biggest contributors, on average.

 Search the Blog